Peekaboo64534/Nvidia_Stock/README.md

 Effective Feature Selection: Identified that volume-related features and short-term price movements are most predictive Proof of Concept: Despite limited sentiment data, proved that the approach can outperform both individual strategies and a buy-and-hold benchmark
 Visualization: Created insightful visualizations that clearly demonstrate the performance advantages of the combined approach

+Strategy Approach
+The nvda_performance_visualization.png graph displays:

+Stock price movements with all trading signals clearly marked Cumulative returns across all different strategies Signal accuracy comparison with trade counts for each strategy

 This project represents a robust trading system prototype that could potentially be expanded with more data sources, longer time horizons, or deployment to actual trading platforms.